 ACE Reptiles & Amphibians

 *The initial ride is ~20 minutes.
-We’ll drive to several locations on the property with a little hiking at each one along lakes, ponds, creeks, and woodland trails on mostly level ground, and there are a few inclines with varying soft or rocky terrain.
-Return ride is ~20 minutes, with a return time at ~1pm.
-Total trip ~6 hours.
+We’ll ride to a few locations on the property with some hiking at each stop, along lakes, ponds, creeks, and woodland trails on mostly level ground, and there are a few inclines with varying soft or rocky terrain.
+Return ride is ~20 minutes.

-*The initial suv ride is ~40 minutes.
-We’re in and out of the vehicles with minimum hiking at each stop.
-Return ride is ~40 minutes, with a return time at ~3:30.
-Total trip ~8.5 hours.
+*The initial ride is ~30 minutes.
+We’re in and out of the bus with minimum hiking between stops.
+Return ride is ~30 minutes.